• Home

 • NO TBAS.
 SUBSTITUTIONS WILL HAVE A FEE.

-• COGGINS NEED TO BE UP TO DATE AND PULLED BEOFRE THE SALE.
-OUT OF STATE HORSES NEED A HEALTH CERT WITHIN 30 DAYS OF SALE.
+• COGGINS NEED TO BE UP TO DATE AND SENT IN WITH CONSIGNMENT FORM.
+OUT OF STATE HORSES NEED A HEALTH CERT WITHIN 15 DAYS OF SALE.

 • 8 NUMBER LIMIT PER CONSIGNOR.